codepath/android_guides/Beginning-Android-Resources.md

 In addition, my favorite book is by far [The Busy Coder's Guide to Android Development](http://commonsware.com/Android/).
 The book is comprehensive with its over 2,400 pages but starts with the basics, explaining the concepts.
 It also has those "do-it-yourself" tutorials to help you retain what you are learning.
 The book is a bit expensive but it comes with a one-year subscription to keep it updated during the period.

 All code examples are free and [can be found here](https://github.com/commonsguy/cw-omnibus/).
 Even if you don't buy the book, consider browsing through some of the examples there to learn how other programmers do things.
-Finally, Mark Murphy, the author of the book, is helpful whether you contact him by e-mail or on the [Stackoverflow website](http://stackoverflow.com/).
+Finally, Mark Murphy, the author of the book, is helpful whether you contact him by e-mail or on the [StackOverflow website](http://stackoverflow.com/).
 Check out [his profile](http://stackoverflow.com/users/115145/commonsware).
 He is in the all time top-10 ranking list there.

 ## Key Concepts